 The team will design a novel phased array system which, when mounted on a lunar lander, will steer its beam electrically (i.e. without moving parts) at astronauts, providing highly efficient communications and exceeding NASA's 0.5-km current-best-range-estimate [1].
-The system-consisting of 2.4 GHz patch antenna arrays arranged in an equilateral triangle-would be capable of steering its beam azimuthally (i.e. anywhere along the horizon) with 30° resolution.
+The system- consisting of 2.4 GHz patch antenna arrays arranged in an equilateral triangle-would be capable of steering its beam azimuthally (i.e. anywhere along the horizon) with 30° resolution.
 The array will be driven by a Butler matrix feed network, which will provide the necessary phase-shifting on the array elements for a desired direction.
 All beam-steering commands and signal processing will be performed by a microcontroller on a custom RF switch board.
-In addition to field tests, simulations of the system in a lunar environment will be conducted to characterize its propagation characteristics.
+Simulations of the system in a lunar environment will be conducted to characterize its propagation characteristics.
+Unfortunately, the full system cannot be assembled and tested due to COVID-19.